Difference Between Tomatillo and Tomato Nutrition

 It is 95% water, and it is a great source to consume minerals and antioxidants.
 It is a major source of the antioxidant lycopene, which reduces the risk of heart disease, diabetes and cancer.

-Not only health but this fruit is also useful for skin health, it saves from sunburns.
+Not only health, but this fruit is also useful for skin health, it saves from sunburns.
 It can also be effective to lose weight.

 One tomato carries approximately 9mg calcium, 0.25mg iron, 11.45mg vitamin C and 214mg potassium.
-This juicy and sweet fruit is packed with antioxidants and help to fight several diseases.
+This juicy and sweet fruit is packed with antioxidants and helps to fight several diseases.
 Tomatoes should be a part of a healthy diet for their positive effect on health.

 tomato nutrition